torvalds/linux/Documentation/driver-api/media/drivers/dvb-usb.rst

 Supported devices
 -----------------

-See the LinuxTV DVB Wiki at https://linuxtv.org for a complete list of cards/drivers/firmwares: https://linuxtv.org/wiki/index.php/DVB_USB
+See the GNU/LinuxTV DVB Wiki at https://linuxtv.org for a complete list of cards/drivers/firmwares: https://linuxtv.org/wiki/index.php/DVB_USB